 If you’re planning to open a chocolate shop, you need to know more about it than the simple fact that you’ll be selling chocolates!
 So, let’s dive in.

 Start by narrowing your ideas down until you have distilled them the essentials of your brand.
 You’ll build your name from these key components.
+You may want to start with our business name generator.

 Naming a business is all about focusing your ideas.
 Like the graphic above states, start with your venture, then narrow your focus to your brand.
 Your brand is what really informs the naming process.